Degenerative disc disease

-Degenerative disc disease (DDD) is an exceedingly common entity in the spine, encountered with increasing frequency throughout life and becoming almost universal in late adulthood to a varying degree.
-It is related to a combination biomechanical stresses and genetic predisposition which alter the metabolic and structural integrity of the intervertebral disc.
-These changes, in turn, modify the ability of the intervertebral disc to sustain and transmit forces, and subsequently, compensate for these alterations (or not) in a variety of ways, leading to billions of dollars in healthcare services and lost productivity every year due to associated morbidity from these conditions.
+Degenerative disc disease is a very common entity in the spine, encountered with increasing frequency throughout life and becoming almost universal in late adulthood to a varying degree.
+It contributes to billions of dollars in health care costs and lost productivity every year due to associated morbidity.

 Wide variations exist in the reported prevalence of degenerative changes in the spine, likely related to differences in populations studied and variable definitions of what constitutes degenerative change.
-For example, is a Schmorl node a degenerative change?
-Additionally, because DDD encompasses such a wide variety of individually defined entities, it is hard to make broad statements about the incidence and related symptomatology.
+Additionally, because degenerative disc disease encompasses such a wide variety of individually defined entities, it is hard to make broad statements about its incidence and related symptomatology.

 Vertebral osteophytes, disc height loss, disc signal intensity loss, and disc bulging increase in frequency with age in a nearly linear fashion, but to different degrees, with disc signal loss and vertebral osteophytes increasing the most with age.

 Below is a list of conditions that are frequently considered degenerative in nature, and their reported incidence is given in both asymptomatic and symptomatic adult populations 1:

 - asymptomatic: ~35% (range 3-63%)

 - symptomatic: ~40% (range 0-79%)